Brooks Ghost 13

 The Brooks Ghost 13 is a good, comfortable, and sturdy cruiser ideal for daily runs.

 The cushioning is comfortable and effectively absorbs shocks throughout the run.
 It is important to note that the soft DNA Loft foam now extends over the entire lateral part of the shoe instead of being solely located in the heel as before.
 The firmer BioMoGo DNA foam is still present but on the medial part of the foot.
 The foams are co-molded to avoid a noticeable division line.
-The testers found the cushioning to be well balanced overall, except under the toes where they found it too soft for optimal energy return.
+The testers found the cushioning to be well balanced overall, except under the toes, where they found it too soft for optimal energy return.
 This is the main disadvantage of the shoe.
-However, this is consistent with its profile which is primarily intended for medium and long distances at a slow to moderate pace.
+However, this is consistent with its profile, primarily intended for medium and long distances at a slow to moderate pace.
 Besides, runners insist that the shoe provides a smooth ride with a good transition from heel to toe.

 All in all, the Brooks Ghost 13 is a good and comfortable running shoe, not necessarily very exciting but reliable.